samyuktaR/GrabBag/README.md

 # GrabBag
-The program is written to create a simple data structure with the help of linked lists.
-The two major functions are to add items into the bag, and remove things from the bag, RANDOMLY.
-The program also keeps track of the count of items in the bag so as to know the size of the bag and give a message to the programmer if the bag is empty.
+Implementation of a simple bag data structure using linked lists.
+Supports two primary operations: randomly adding and removing items.
+The program also tracks the number of items to report the bag’s size and notifies the user if the bag is empty.